VanderbiltML/vanderbiltml1.github.io/speaker.md

 permalink: /speaker/
 ---

 ### For the audience

-You may nominate a speaker (including yourself) by filling out this form.
-Additional suggestions or arrangements should be communicated via email.
+You may nominate a well-qualified speaker (including yourself) by filling out this form.
+Additional comments or suggestions should be communicated via email.

 <div class="center-div">